 Scanners also have the ability to change colours and patterns but unlike moving heads, they have limited mobility of its head.
 Instead, it features a moving mirror that gives the fixture the ability to project patterns and colours throughout the room.
 Despite its limitations, scanners are still widely popular as they are generally faster moving compared to moving heads.

-Light Emitting Diode is a new technology that is rapidly being adapted commercially as a replacement to traditional bulb.
+Light Emitting Diode is a new technology that is rapidly being adapted commercially as a replacement for a traditional bulb.
 This technology ensures that there is lesser cool down time and also smaller energy draw.

 Light Solutions PC Integration